StamusNetworks/suricata-4-analysts/source/flow-hunting.rst

-Similar to the previous example, DNS can also be used for data exfiltration and a potential consequence of the technique used is the existence of DNS flow where a big amount of data has been transfered.
+Similar to the previous example, DNS can also be used for data exfiltration and a potential consequence of the technique used is the existence of DNS flow where a big amount of data has been transferred.

 Using Lucene syntax, it can be written in Kibana as follows: